|County Coverage||Baxter, Marion, Searcy, Stone|

 |About the Name|

-Legend has it the name was taken from an Indian Chief that lived in the area.
-The name also is the name of the local U.S. Forest Service Ranger District and the name of two creeks (North & South Sylamore) that run through and adjacent to the WMA.
+Legend has it the name was taken from an American Indian chief that lived in the area.
+The name also is the name of the local U.S. Forest Service Ranger District and the name of two creeks (North and South Sylamore) that run through and adjacent to the WMA.

 Established March 3, 1908 by the USDA Forest Service from local landowners.
 Some landowners that did not sell still have inholdings (private land tracts) scattered throughout the WMA.
 Some landowners still live within the WMA boundaries, more in the northern part of the area.
 Some of the land along the western boundary (Buffalo River) belongs to the National Park Service.